Community Development Block Grant

 How does my agency apply for CDBG?

 Applications for Community Development Block Grants are typically open between mid-December and early February, with funding recommendations made by the Housing and Community Development Committee in late March.
-The application period for 2020-2021 CDBG funding is currently open.
-Links to the webinar and application can be found at the top of this page.
+The application period for 2026-2027 CDBG funding is now closed.

 Contact information